NatreJuris/djangoProject/README.md

 # djangoProject
-django_checkbook
+django_checkbook :

-This is a basic checkbook application can add accounts and tranactions then see the balance
+This is a basic checkbook application.
+Add accounts and tranactions.
+Calculate the balance